NarcoMarshDev/Enforce-Script-Extensions/README.md

 # Enforce-Script-Extensions
 A collection of new data types, methods, aliases etc. for Arma Reforger to help streamline the scripting experience.
 # Installation
+__I DO NOT RECOMMEND INSTALLING ESE IN THIS PRERELEASE STATE AS A FULL PROJECT__

-ESE will be released on the workshop at a date TBA.
-If you want to use it now however, clone this repo and add it as an existing project in the enfusion workbench, BUT BE CAREFUL!
+ESE will be released on the workshop at a date TBA, for now I would simply browse through the files and take any methods you want and copy them to your own project.
+If you do want to use it as a full project however, clone this repo and add it as an existing project in the enfusion workbench, BUT BE CAREFUL!
 Things are changing a lot still, and using these pre-release versions may cause compatibility issues when it releases.
 I would hightly recommend renaming all the files and classes to "OLD_ESE..." so they remain seperate from release versions.
 # Supporting ESE In Your Mod
 ESE just needs to be added as a dependency in your mod to work, but if you want to add your own aliases for your custom resources, see the wiki for a guide to add your own aliases using a simple modded class.
 # Contributing & Suggestions